 - A clear link to the terms of service, with a checkbox the user must tick to indicate their agreement;

 Once a purchase is complete, users should be presented with a confirmation page that conspicuously gives cancellation information and contact information.

 Remember, it’s almost always not enough to state a disclosure once.
 Complying with FTC standards means including disclosures several times throughout the online checkout process.

 California’s auto-renewal law (ARL) requires companies to implement online cancellation options for online auto-renewal subscriptions.
 To put it another way: On July 1, it will be against regulations to only provide call in, or mail cancellation options for auto-renewal subscriptions initiated online.
 Moreover, to comply with California’s auto-renewal laws, companies that offer subscriptions with renewal periods longer than 30 days must remind users, 30 to 45 days in advance, of the impending auto-renewal charge.

 Connect With An FTC Compliance Lawyer

-Now is the time to review your online checkout process and concomitant SaaS and subscription agreements to ensure they comply with federal, state, and local regulations.
+Now is the time to consult with an online business lawyer about your online checkout process and concomitant SaaS and subscription agreements.
 Believe it or not, depending on your client base, you may even have to contend with E.U. online privacy and e-commerce regulations.